 --replicate-ignore-db) are checked

 description of this process.
-If no matching database-level options
+If no database-level options are

-are found, option checking proceeds to any table-level options
+used, option checking proceeds to any table-level options that may

 For statements affecting databases only (that is,